tjduigna/stronks/README.md

 cd stronks
-pip install -r requirements.txt cd stronks python app.py
+pip install -r requirements.txt cd stronks streamlit run app.py
 ```

 No need to install `stronks` as a python package
-as `app.py` is a stand-alone script.
+as `app.py` is a stand-alone script run by `streamlit`.

 Features